 Students may be required to relocate to another room in residence, often in a different area of campus in some situations.
 This will often include restrictions on that student’s ability to return to their previous residence building.

 In some cases, a student(s) may be required to vacate residence.
 The student(s) will also be banned from all other residence buildings.
 Students in violation of a suspension/eviction can be charged under the Trespass to Property Act.
 When a student(s) presents a threat to any other residence student or the community, they may be required to leave residence immediately.
 All students evicted from residence automatically receive a ban from residence until the end of the next academic year.

 The Department of Residence reserves the right to deny students admission to residence for the following year.
 The student(s) will be informed of this decision after he or she has checked out of residence.

 Students may be banned from all Brock University residences.
 Students in violation of a residence ban can be charged under the Trespass to Property Act.
 Should a student require access to any of the university offices located in a residence building, they will need to make arrangements with the Manager, Residence Life.

 In some cases, students may also be asked to see other people or departments either on or off-campus.
-Examples include: Campus Security Services, the Niagara Regional Police, Student Development Centre staff, the University Non-Academic Discipline Panel, Ombuds Officer, Human Rights and Equity office and/or Student Health Services.
+Examples include: Campus Security Services, the Niagara Regional Police, Student Success Centre staff, the Office of Student Affairs, Ombuds Officer, Human Rights and Equity office and/or Student Health Services.